andymantell/revitalising-frontend-workflow-with-pattern-libraries/slides.md

 ------

 # What happened?
-## Your work was great, where did it go wrong?
+## My work was great, where did it go wrong?

 ------

-## You built what you saw, but not what was "meant"
+## I built what you saw, but not what was "meant"
 ## A snapshot
 ## A spaghetti monster
 <br><br>